KaziAmin110/ContactVault/SETUP.md

 Next, port forward port `80` by selecting `Add Port`.
 Under `Forwarded Address` it will give you an address to access the website.

+### Accessing API Docuementation
+After starting the server and port-forwarding the website in the previous section, you can open the [Swagger UI](https://swagger.io/tools/swagger-ui/) by opening http://YOUR_FORWARDED_ADDRESS/swagger-ui/.

 ### Accessing Database
 In your VS Code window, press `F1` and select `View: Toggle Ports`.
 This will open the port fowarding window.